SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 * Certificate used by devices must be a full chain, including the uploaded CA certificate.
 * The device needs to trust the Cumulocity IoT certificate.
 * Uploaded certificates have to be version 3.
-* Uploaded certificates need to have set: BasicConstraints:[CA:true].
+* Uploaded certificates have to have set: BasicConstraints:[CA:true].
 * Devices have to be registered or uploaded certificates need to have the flag autoRegistrationEnabled (see below for details).
 * Certificates used by devices must be signed by either uploaded CA certificate or by chain of certificates signed by uploaded CA certificates.